-Paragraph 4 under the heading "GENERAL INFORMATION" on page 324 of the Base Prospectus is hereby deleted in its entirety and replaced with the following:
+Paragraph 4 under the heading "GENERAL INFORMATION" on page 204 of the Base Prospectus is hereby deleted in its entirety and replaced with the following:

-"There has been no significant change in the financial performance or financial position of the Issuer and its consolidated subsidiaries, including the Guarantor LP, taken as a whole since October 31, 2024, the last day of the financial period in respect of which the most recent audited consolidated financial statements of the Issuer have been prepared.
-There has been no material adverse change in the prospects of the Issuer and its consolidated subsidiaries, including the Guarantor LP, taken as a whole since October 31, 2024, the last day of the financial period in respect of which the most recent audited consolidated financial statements of the Issuer have been prepared."
+"Since October 31, 2024, the last day of the financial period in respect of which the most recent audited consolidated financial statements of the Issuer have been published, there has been no significant change in the financial position or financial performance of the Issuer and its subsidiaries taken as a whole.
+Since October 31, 2024, the date of its last published audited annual consolidated financial statements, there has been no material adverse change in the prospects of the Issuer and its subsidiaries taken as a whole."